-Health and Safety Plan: People for People Charter School
+Health and Safety Plan: People for People Charter School (Modification to Original 2020-21 Reopening H&S Plan)

 All decision-makers should be mindful that as long as there are cases of COVID-19 in the community, there are no strategies that can completely eliminate transmission risk within a school population.
 The goal is to keep transmission as low as possible to safely continue school activities.
 All school activities must be informed by Governor Wolf's Process to Reopen Pennsylvania.
 The administration has categorized reopening into three broad phases: red, yellow, or green.
 These designations signal how counties and/or regions may begin easing some restrictions on school, work, congregate settings, and social interactions: